 When you hear winter wedding, what comes to mind?

 For us it’s the lights, the beautiful colours, the festivities, cosy evenings, marshmallows and hot chocolate stations!
 The nights might be darker, but the sparkles are brighter, atmosphere merrier and the whole day is bursting with romance.
-Not to mention that lots of wedding dates will be much cheaper!
-We are going to take a look at the benefits of booking a winter wedding.
+Not to mention that lots of wedding dates will be much more cost effective!

 Take a look at our top things to consider when booking a winter wedding:

 Whilst we offer showrounds in the daytimes, we do recommend coming along to Manor Hill House when it is dark to see the venue also.
 The majority of your reception will take place once the sun’s gone down.
 Coming at night time will allow you to see what lighting we have and check the vibe is cosy and inviting for you and your guests.
 After you’ve booked, ask if your photographer can see it too in the evening so they can plan their shots.

 Luckily our bespoke marquee comes equipped with heating so is perfect no matter what the temperature outside, we also have mini heaters for those guests who especially feel the cold!
 We do advise that you seat older guests away from doorways with drafts.
 A warm drink, like mulled wine, on arrival helps too!
 Or a tea and coffee station.

 If it’s before or just after Christmas, we still have decorations up including our real Christmas tree and lights everywhere!
 We can show you some photos of last year’s weddings to give you the gist of what to expect.
 We do try and keep the venue as neutral as it can be the perfect backdrop for your vision